The Boy in the Striped Pyjamas (film): Scholarly reception

 Scholars have criticised the film, saying that it obscures the historical facts about the Holocaust and creates a false equivalence between victims and perpetrators.
 For example, at the end of the movie, the grief of Bruno's family is depicted, encouraging the viewer to feel sympathy for Holocaust perpetrators.
 Michael Gray wrote that the story is not very realistic and contains many implausibilities, because children were murdered when they arrived at Auschwitz and it was not possible for them to have contact with people on the outside.
 However, according to Nazi records there were 619 male children at the camp; all female and many other male children were gassed upon arrival.
 A study by the Centre for Holocaust Education at University College London found that The Boy in the Striped Pyjamas "is having a significant, and significantly problematic impact on the way young people attempt to make sense of this complex past".
 However, a more recent study found that the film's reception is strongly based on the viewers' previous knowledge and beliefs.

-Research by Holocaust educator Michael Gray found that more than three-quarters of British schoolchildren (ages 13–14) in his sample had engaged with The Boy in the Striped Pyjamas, significantly more than The Diary of Anne Frank.
+Research by Holocaust educator Michael Gray found that more than three-quarters of British schoolchildren (ages 13–14) in his sample had engaged with The Boy in the Striped Pyjamas, significantly more than The Diary of Anne Frank (1947).
 The film was having a significant effect on many of the children's knowledge and beliefs about the Holocaust.
 The children believed that the story contained a lot of useful information about the Holocaust and conveyed an accurate impression of many real-life events.
 The majority believed that it was based on a true story.
 He also found that many students drew false inferences from the film, such as assuming that Germans would not have known anything about the Holocaust because Bruno's family did not, or that the Holocaust had stopped because a Nazi child had accidentally been gassed.
 Other students believed that Jews had volunteered to go to the camps because they had been fooled by Nazi propaganda, rather than being violently rounded up and deported.
-Gray recommended studying the book only after children had already learned the major facts about the Holocaust and were less likely to be misled by it, while the Auschwitz-Birkenau State Museum and others cited it as a book/film that should be avoided entirely, and recommendations were made that true accounts, and works from Jewish authors should be prioritised.
+Gray recommended studying the book only after children had already learned the major facts about the Holocaust and were less likely to be misled by it, while the University of Huddersfield's Holocaust centre and others recommended that the film be taught only as fiction, with its factual inaccuracies made clear, and recommended that true accounts and works from Jewish authors should be prioritised.